KhalidOsama/Reddit/README.md

 Simple coding challenge

 # Project Generation
-The project based is from Android Studio's standard new project wizard with master/detail activity template.
+The project based is from Android Studio's standard new project wizard.

 # Project Style
 MVVM architecture.